freegroup/kube-s3/README.md

 ## Setup
 The first step is to clone this repository.
 Next is the Secret for the AWS API credentials of the user that has full access to our S3 bucket.
-Copy the `configmap_secrets_template.yaml` to `configmap_secrets.yaml` and place your secretes at the right place
+Copy the `configmap_secrets_template.yaml` to `configmap_secrets.yaml` and place your secrets at the right place

 ```yaml
 apiVersion: v1